GDPR Compliance: Complete Guide for 2026 (Articles 28, 32, 33, 34)

 Processor obligation: Under Article 33(2), the processor must notify the controller without undue delay after becoming aware of a breach.
 The GDPR does not specify a concrete deadline — however, EDPB guidelines recommend notification as quickly as possible to enable the controller to meet the 72-hour deadline.

 Documentation obligation: Under Article 33(5), the controller must document all breaches — including the facts, effects, and remedial actions taken.
 This documentation must enable the supervisory authority to verify compliance.
+Daily breach notifications across the EU exceeded 400 per day in 2025 for the first time since the regulation came into force.

 Communication to Data Subjects (Article 34)